 - Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - In this Section, unlike Sections 5(a) and 5(b), the calendar year deductible applies to only a few benefits.
 We added "(calendar year deductible applies)".
-The calendar year deductible is: \$350 per person (\$700 per family) for In-network services and \$400 per person (\$800 per family) for Out-of-network services.
+The calendar year deductible is: \$350 per person (\$700 for In-network services or \$800 for Out-of-network services per Self Plus One enrollment or \$700 for In-network services and \$800 for Out-of-network services per Self and Family enrollment).
 The Out-of-network benefits are the standard benefits of this Plan.
 In-network benefits apply only when you use a network provider.
 When no network provider is available, Out-of-network benefits apply. - Be sure to read Section 4, Your costs for covered services for valuable information about how costsharing works.
 Also, read Section 9 for information about how we pay if you have other coverage, or if you are age 65 or over. - The amounts listed below are for the charges billed by the facility (i.e., hospital or surgical center) or ambulance service for your surgery or care.
 Any costs associated with the professional charge (i. e., physicians, etc.) are in Sections 5(a) or (b). - When you use a network facility, keep in mind that the health care professionals who provide services to you in the facility may not be network providers in our provider network.
 However, if the services are received at a network facility, we will pay up to the Plan allowance at the network provider reimbursement level for services you receive from an Out-of-network radiologist, anesthesiologist (including a Certified Registered Nurse Anesthetist (CRNA)), emergency room physician, surgeon, neonatologist and pathologist when immediate or emergency treatment is required.
 You will be responsible for the difference between our benefit payment and the billed amount.